 Whenever a service desk ticket is submitted, it’s typically managed in apps like ServiceNow, Zendesk, Freshdesk, Jira, Freshservice and others.
 This includes triaging the tickets and assigning them to the appropriate support team member.
 But it can be challenging to keep pace with a high volume of new tickets every day.
 In some instances, tickets can go unassigned as team members may miss a notification or not check the support tool frequently enough.

 As with RMA automation, modern customer support teams are turning to automation to rectify the issue, to the point where humans no longer have to get involved.

 A prominent resort chain uses Workato and their CX tool to create a no-touch ticketing process.
 In receiving thousands of guest inquiries per day, nearly 20% of them were going unanswered due to sheer volume of tickets coming in.
 By using their CX tool and automation, the inquiries are now directed to a Recurrent Neural Network where AI routes the ticket to the correct agent and Workato creates a ticket in the CX tool, bringing the assignment rate up to 100%.

-3. Customer 360°: Get a Holistic View of the Customer Across Departments
+3. Customer 360°: Get a Holistic View of the Customer Across Channels

 For companies offering a connected experience – on mobile, social and other platforms – it’s imperative that internal systems be connected as well to ensure time to value is fast and customers are offered the personalized experiences they crave which drive brand loyalty, even as an issue arises.